frublox/logging-server/README.md

 # Logging Server

-A logging server written for keeps logs of Cordova apps.
+A logging server written for keeping logs of Cordova apps.

 ## Usage

 `logging-server 12345 logfiles/` runs the logging server on port 12345 and writes the log files to the folder "logfiles" (it will be created if it doesn't exist already).

+The server accepts HTTP POST requests containing either JSON or form-url-encoded logging data.

 ## Log Format